There are currently no Alerts at Eglinton Village. Call 1800 920 062 (our 24/7 Hotline) to report a Fault or Outage.

 If you have not opted in and the new owner wishes to do so they may join the community energy sharing network at that time.

 At Eglinton Village, you will be supplied electricity by Eve at its standard residential tariff which is matched to the Synergy A1 tariff.
+Alternatively you may select another residential electricity plan of your choosing.
+See our Electricity Plan page for more information.

 Yes, you can opt-out at any time.
 Please note that the cost of removing the panels will be at your expense and Eglinton Village Energy will require your agreement to a quoted price prior to us actioning any removal request.